Disability Policies and Procedures

 - Note: Instructors cannot unilaterally deny or substantively modify accommodations deemed reasonable on the Form.
 Instructors must contact the Dean of Students directly with questions concerning accommodations.

 Transitioning from one educational institution to another will often bring with it a significant amount of changes, challenges, and experiences.
 It is important to understand that the reasonable accommodations you might have received elsewhere may not be the exact ones you will be authorized to receive at your next educational institution.
 This is particularly true in postsecondary education where IEPs, 504 Plans and IDEA no longer apply.
 In fact, each postsecondary institution has the right to evaluate a student’s request for reasonable accommodations and determine which ones they will authorize.
 This is based on an evaluation of the disability documentation and consultation with the student, in addition to the resources available at the institution.

 1. The law does not require particular documentation as verification of a disability.
 In rare circumstances, the Dean of Students or designee may grant reasonable accommodations without third-party verification or with documentation older than 3 years in instances where the disability is self-evident.

-2. Instructors disputing the provision of an academic accommodation may appeal to the Academic Dean (or Academic Dean’s designee).
-The Academic Dean will make a decision within 5 educational days of the instructor’s complaint; in the interim, the disputed accommodation(s) will continue to be in effect.
+2. Instructors disputing the provision of an academic accommodation may appeal to the appropriate Department Chair (or designee).
+The Department Chair will make a decision within 5 educational days of the instructor’s complaint; in the interim, the disputed accommodation(s) will continue to be in effect.